-Built on the principle that open competition improves the quality of ideas, WAR ROOM features innovative and provocative articles and podcasts that explore significant challenges in national security and defense.
-WAR ROOM is the online journal of the United States Army War College, created through the gracious support of the U.S. Army War College Foundation.
-WAR ROOM is not just for the Army community.
-It seeks a broad audience of well-informed readers and listeners interested in national security and defense.
+WAR ROOM is the online journal of the United States Army War College, created through the gracious support of the U.S. Army War College Foundation, but WAR ROOM is not just for the Army community.

-WAR ROOM’s content reflects the views of the authors and other contributors.
+The content on WAR ROOM reflects the views of the authors and other contributors.
 These views are not necessarily those of the United States Army, the Department of Defense, or the U.S. Government.

 WAR ROOM RULES FOR WRITERS:

 - Anyone can write for WAR ROOM.
-We are affiliated with the US Army War College, but producing great writing about defense and national security is the only qualification.
-(It helps if your article shows that you read the Submission Guide.)
+We are affiliated with the US Army War College, but producing great writing about defense and national security is the only qualification for our authors.

 - Write for the educated generalist.
-Do not use acronyms that you would not see in the New York Times, and avoid military jargon.
+Avoid military jargon, and do not use acronyms or initialisms that you would not see in the New York Times.

 - Support assertions with facts from legitimate sources.
-Cite using hyperlinks.
-Make sure to cite any factual assertions that are not common knowledge, and cite references to other people’s work, and cite using hyperlinks (it’s easy).
+Cite any factual assertions that are not common knowledge, and cite references to other people’s work.
 When in doubt, cite.
-Please make sure you accurately represent the facts.
+Ensure you accurately represent the facts.
 Bernard Baruch said, “Every man has a right to his own opinion, but no man has a right to be wrong in his facts.”
 All citations should be hyperlinked to the most accessible and credible source.

 WAR ROOM RULES FOR EDITORS: